KodlabPenn/kodlab_mjbots_sdk/docs/docker.md

 To build from source, go into the `Docker` folder with `cd Docker` then run the `build.sh` script with
 `./build.sh`
+or instead run the terminal command:
-which should create the **kodlab-cross** image using the included Dockerfile.
-This is the command that will take a while.
+`docker build --progress tty -t masondmitchell/kodlab_mjbots_cross_compile .` which should create the **kodlab-cross** image using the included Dockerfile.
+This will take a while.

+## Container and LCM Setup with Docker

-and running the `git submodule init` and `git submodule update` commands, the next setup step is usually to make lcm by running the `./scrips/make_lcm.sh` script.
-However, this command should be run inside the docker container.
-To do this, run the `./Docker/run.sh` executable which will spin up a new container and open a bash interface
+The next setup step is usually to make lcm by running the `./scripts/make_lcm.sh` script.
+However, this command should be run **inside the docker container**.

+So, we must open a docker container using the **kodlab-cross** image.
+This docker container does not have any users, so the home directory is `/root`.
+This is where we want to mount our [kodlab_mjbots_sdk repository](https://github.com/KodlabPenn/kodlab_mjbots_sdk, as well as our `raspberrypi/rootfs` folder (**NEEDS HOSTED ON GITHUB**).
+To do this, the run command to open the container needs an [absolute path](https://www.computerhope.com/issues/ch001708.htm) to both of these folders that are stored on your own machine.
+You can find these by going into the `kodlab_mjbots_sdk` and `raspberrypi` folders in terminal, and running `pwd`.
+Replace the **<KODLAB_MJBOTS_SDK ABSOLUTE PATH> and **<RASPBERRYPI ABSOLUTE PATH>**  placeholders in the command below and run it.

+`docker run --platform=linux/amd64 --mount type=bind,source=<KODLAB_MJBOTS_SDK ABSOLUTE PATH>,target=/root/kodlab_mjbots_sdk --mount type=bind,source=<RASPBERRYPI ABSOLUTE PATH>,target=/root/raspberrypi -it masondmitchell/kodlab_mjbots_cross_compile`

+This will spin up a new container with the mounted folders in their correct target locations, and open an interactive bash interface in your terminal window.

+You now need to run the `make_lcm.sh` script while inside the container in order to configure lcm correctly.
+You can do this by running the command:
+`./root/kodlab_mjbots_sdk/scripts/make_lcm.sh`.

+You can now close the container by typing `exit` in the command window.

 ## Building the SDK with Docker

-After completing the setup above, you should now be able to compile the SDK using docker.
-To do this run the `Docker/compile.sh` executable in the repository, using `./Docker/compile.sh` while in the `kodlab_mjbots_sdk` folder.
+You should now be able to compile the SDK using docker.
+To do this run the command

+`docker run --rm --platform=linux/amd64 --mount type=bind,source=<KODLAB_MJBOTS_SDK ABSOLUTE PATH> --mount type=bind,source=<RASPBERRYPI ABSOLUTE PATH>,target=/root/raspberrypi masondmitchell/kodlab_mjbots_cross_compile bash -c "cd kodlab_mjbots_sdk && rm -R build/ && mkdir build && cd build/ && cmake .. -DCMAKE_TOOLCHAIN_FILE=/root/kodlab_mjbots_sdk/cmake/pi.cmake && make"`

 Docker will spin up a new container using the **kodlab-cross** docker image, and run the clean build command found in [Usage](https://kodlab-mjbots-sdk.readthedocs.io/en/latest/usage/#building).

-## LCM With Docker
+## Using LCM With Docker
 NOTE: Need to talk about `Docker/run_latest.sh` to open multiple terminal windows from the same container.
 (Can maybe set up a script to do this automatically?)

 There are some notable differences when using LCM with Docker.
 The main one being a build error when attempting to run `lcm-logger`.
 To fix this, run `sudo ldconfig -v` before establishing the lcm tunnel to resolve this issue.

-## CLion with Docker
+## VSCode with Docker
  Coming soon...